Azure/communication-ui-library/docs/releases/creating-a-release.md

 1. Create a post in `Language - JavaScript - Reviews` channel with APIView link to request review.
     1. Use a previous review request as an example.

+### step 0.6: Create a Change Log Grooming Meeting

+Setup a meeting with the feature owners for the following week to groom the changelog together.

 ## Step 1: Creating a Release Branch

 Both beta and stable releases follow a two-step workflow, aided by GitHub actions.